EpicGamesExt/PixelStreamingInfrastructure/Docs/pixel-streaming-2-migration-guide.md

 ### Blueprints

-All blueprints nodes will have PS2 version and will need to be manually recreated and relinked (a redirector is not possible when the entire plugin name is changed).
+All blueprints nodes will have a Pixel Streaming 2 (PS2) version and will need to be manually recreated and relinked (a redirector is not possible when the entire plugin name is changed).

 **Migration action**